reltonfidelisdev/knexjs-tutorial/README.md

 # knexjs-tutorial
-A basic nodejs with knextjs crud tutorial
+A basic nodejs with knexjs crud tutorial